 Our experts make all the difference here at Fineline.
 They combine their knowledge and experience to craft custom solutions for our clients.

-The Fineline experience begins with one of our CSRs.
-Angie Dennis helps build client solutions through every step of the process.
-She takes a consultative approach and tries to get a sense of the entire scope of the project to guide the client to an understanding of what they might need.
+The Fineline experience begins with one of our CSRs taking a consultative approach and tries to get a sense of the entire scope of the project to guide the client to an understanding of what they might need.
 When it comes to our offset and digital printing capabilities, Angie notes that Fineline’s equipment makes a difference.
 Fineline has both small and large full-color offset presses, not to mention the other machinery we have in our building.
 That diverse array of equipment allows Fineline to offer a large range of custom solutions to clients under one roof.
 We’re flexible.

-Kevin Bippus, one of Fineline’s estimating gurus behind the scenes, looks at the project from a technical angle.
-He brings his knowledge and experience to help design the best possible way to produce a product that achieves the desired results.
-He notes one of the things that makes Fineline different is that the entire team brainstorms and consults with the client through the whole process.
+Fineline’s estimating gurus look at the project from a technical angle.
+This brings knowledge and experience to help design the best possible way to produce a product that achieves the desired results.
+They note one of the things that makes Fineline different is that the entire team brainstorms and consults with the client through the whole process.
 That synergy helps Fineline maximize the solutions it provides.

 Rick Kappel, our Director of Engineering, helps manage estimating and many different aspects of our print operations.
 He recognizes that print technology is always evolving and notes that as one of Fineline’s advantages–we keep ahead of emerging trends.
 From print tech to our in-house IT team, Fineline is innovating in as many ways possible to offer competitive, comprehensive solutions for clients.